-4.3.6 SITE REHABILITATION
+4.3.7 SITE REHABILITATION

-Once exploration activities are completed the areas shall be rehabilitated to a condition as close to the original state as far as possible.
+Once exploration activities are completed the disturbed areas shall be rehabilitated to a condition as close to the original state as possible in a collaborative effort between all parties involved.
 Rehabilitation shall be determined during the exploration programme and shall be agreed with the landowners and authorities as implied by legislation (discussed in Section 3).
 Before and after photographs will be used to monitor rehabilitation success.